boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/spline-area-chart.md

 We hide the widget elements based on the size of the widget for better readability.

-When the chart has been placed with less than 7 columns chart Y-axis labels, Y-axis titles will be hidden.
+When the chart has been placed with fewer than 7 columns chart Y-axis labels, Y-axis titles will be hidden.

 ![Widget Element](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/Y-axis-label.png)

-When the chart has been placed with less than 6 rows, chart X-axis labels, X-axis titles and gridlines will be hidden.
+When the chart has been placed with fewer than 6 rows, chart X-axis labels, X-axis titles, and gridlines will be hidden.

 ![Widget Element](/static/assets/visualizing-data/visualization-widgets/images/spline-area-chart/X-axis-label.png)